nus-cs2103-AY2425S2/forum/.github/ISSUE_TEMPLATE/smoke.md

 Guide for testers:
+* Do a [smoke test](https://en.wikipedia.org/wiki/Smoke_testing_(software)).
+No need for extensive testing.
-* Post screenshots from your smoke tests
+* Post screenshots from your smoke tests.
-* Mention which OS you used for testing
+* Mention which OS you used for testing.